AJMansfield/Intelligence-Core-Public/kttu02.5.md

 33 days since you first set foot here, and were forced to do the same.

-You set out the morning of Tuesday (the day before being Onesday and the day after Threesday), seventh week, year 4545.
+You set out the morning of the second day, seventh week, year 4545.

-The winter solstance for the southern hemisphere is in two weeks, and while this planet's seasons are mild, where you might once have worn thin jackets weeks before, you and your companions now wear thick coats.
+The winter solstance for the southern hemisphere is in two weeks, and while this planet's seasons are very mild, where you might once have worn thin jackets weeks before, you and your companions now wear thick coats.

 Almost all of them have their own travel gear and weapons, assorted pistols and bolt-action rifles, some with optics attached.
-Nydia in particular has managed to procure &mdash; or, more likely, already owned &mdash;
-  an assault rifle like those carried by the city guard, as well as her own armor plate carrier and cameoflage jumpsuit.
+Nydia in particular has an assault rifle very similar to those carried by the city guard, as well as her own armor plate carrier and cameoflage jumpsuit.

-The cable and most of the equipment is carried in a small hand-cart that's traded between you periodically, and you are able to make good time on the dirt roads extending away from the city.
+The steel cable and most of the equipment is carried in a small hand-cart that's traded between you periodically, and you are able to make good time on the dirt roads extending away from the city.
-The hope is that, with your large, well-armed party, and the distant star illuminating the nights, you'll be able to avoid any trouble.
+The hope is that, with your large, well-armed party, and the distant star illuminating the nights, you'll be able to avoid trouble altogether.

 By dusk, you reach the point you've identified to turn off from the road, and strike camp just in time to escape the evening rains.